MosquitoAGI/mosquito-brain/docs/LOG.md

 - 2024-12-07 — read three other optical-flow encoders tonight; all of them blur more than mine and none of them say why. keeping mine.
 - 2024-12-18 — the screenshot folder for this project is now 400 images. future me will thank present me, or not.
 - 2024-12-29 — spent an evening tuning the synthetic scene instead of the encoder; the scene was the bug all along.
+- 2025-01-10 — the dead-zone test failed by one hundredth of a unit; the test was wrong, not the code.